 A photo of my Roadster test drive from last year is shown below:

-Tesla has received more than 6,000 reservations for the Model S, a four-door, sportback sedan with room for five adults.
-The car does 0 to 60 in less than 6 seconds and can charge from any conventional 120-volt or 240-volt outlet.
-The vehicle comes with three range options: 160 miles, 230 miles and 300 miles.
+The Model S, a four-door, sportback sedan with room for five adults does 0 to 60 in less than 6 seconds and can charge from any conventional 120-volt or 240-volt outlet.